QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 There exists two modes for these two modes that dictate for the varying sizes of the stored word.
 There can be direct 16 bit address or 8 bit.
 The 16 bit mode should fetch from the two cells containing the parts of the 16 bit value and then have it parse through the instructions.

+% : Also specifies an 8 bit / 16 bit

 **Register Loading**
 * 01	LDA Imm	Load the accumulator with memory operand